bdemarzo/better-share/README.md

 Forked it from Chris Yee's Good Share (Thanks!) and made the following changes:

-- A rewrite in jquery of almost all the code as it had too high a overhead to use on production
+- A rewrite in jquery of almost all the code as it had too high an overhead to use on production
 - Configurable now as you can set buttons, classes etc
 - Made it far more lightweight as it won't do anything now until the button is clicked.
-No overlay, no modal etc is created
+No overlay, no modal, no event bindings etc on page load.
 - It unbinds/unlistens all events (clicks, taps etc) except share button itself when the fallback popup is closed to avoid any performance impact
 - It uses Open Graph if no inline url/title/description provided.
 If provided, overrides og tags
 - Uses font awesome 4.7 for button icons.
 You can add your own buttons with svg or in other ways